 Small businesses are sometimes criticized as being bad for workers — but that idea is wrong.
 In this piece, we look at how small and large businesses compare on concrete metrics like wages, and find that in some industries, including retail, employees at small businesses earn more.
 There’s also a larger way in which the interests of small businesses and working people are aligned, we argue: Both groups benefit when public policy works to disperse economic power.… Read More

 When shoppers interact with Amazon, they see an innovator.
-But behind the scenes, Amazon relies on a labor model that looks a lot more like the past than the future, with fewer reliable jobs, declining wages, and increasing inequality.
-We’ve partnered with Jobs With Justice to produce an article and fact sheet that breaks down how this powerful corporation is undermining working people — and what we need to do.… Read More
+But behind the scenes, Amazon relies on a labor model that looks a lot more like the past than the future.
+This fact sheet that breaks down how this powerful corporation is undermining working people — and what we need to do.… Read More

 As the company’s misdeeds pile up in the public consciousness, it can be tempting to define the problem of Wal-Mart as one of a bad apple—a rogue company gone awry in an otherwise sound economic system.

 Wal-Mart has indeed attained a scale that puts it in a category all its own, and there’s no question that it is leading a race to the bottom.
 But others are running that race too.
 Target’s wages are as poor and its health benefits as out of reach.
 Home Depot and Lowe’s have crushed thousands of independent hardware stores.
 Best Buy has its main sourcing office Shanghai, where it relies on the same dismal factories.